 She stumbled backward, the platform’s edge too close, the train’s roar deafening.
 Her foot slipped, and for a frozen moment, she hung in the air, her eyes locked on Rika’s, wide with shock.

-The train’s headlights flooded the platform.
-Metal screamed, drowning Kana’s cry.
-Rika’s smirk vanished, her face paling.
-Yuto swore, grabbing Miki’s arm.
+The train’s headlights flooded the platform, casting long shadows as everything seemed to freeze for a heartbeat, the world inhaling in silence.
+In that split second, there were no screams, just a chilling stillness before the inevitable.
+Metal screamed, drowning Kana’s cry as the train barreled through.
+Dust settled slowly, covering everything with a thin veil, while Rika’s smirk vanished, her face paling.
+Yuto swore, grabbing Miki’s arm, a motionless tableau briefly broken by their movements.
 The salaryman looked up, too late.
-Kana hit the tracks, and the train didn’t stop.
+Kana hit the tracks, and the train did not stop.

 Blood sprayed, a hot arc that splattered the platform.
 The cicada, crushed underfoot, lay still.
 Kana’s upper half twitched once, her fingers curling, then stilled.
 Rika gagged, her hands over her mouth.
 Yuto dragged her back, his face ashen.
 Miki sobbed, her giggles replaced by choking gasps.